This section describes how you interact through Cloud Dataprep by TRIFACTA® with your Google Cloud Storage environment.

 The Scratch Area location is used by Cloud Dataprep by TRIFACTA for temporary storage.

 The Upload location is used for storing data that has been uploaded from local file.

 For more information on these locations, see User Profile Page.

 Storing Data in Google Cloud Storage

 Your administrator should provide raw data or locations and access for storing raw data within Google Cloud Storage.

 - All Cloud Dataprep users should have a clear understanding of the folder structure within Google Cloud Storage where each individual can read from and write job results.

 - Users should know where shared data is located and where personal data can be saved without interfering with or confusing other users.

-NOTE: Cloud Dataprep does not modify source data in Google Cloud Storage.
+NOTE: Cloud Dataprep by TRIFACTA does not modify source data in Google Cloud Storage.
 Sources stored in Google Cloud Storage are read without modification from their source locations, and sources that are uploaded to the platform are stored in the designated Upload location for each user.
 See User Profile Page.